OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/vcenter-tf.rst

 -  Integrate with other vCenter features like AddHos, Maintenance Mode, vSphere DRS, vSphere DPM, and VMWare HA.

-These topics provide instructions for integrating Tungsten Fabric 5.1.x and microservices with VMware vCenter.
+These topics provide instructions for integrating OpenSDN 5.1.x and microservices with VMware vCenter.

 Set Up vCenter Server